pvcraven/web-development-class/source/semester_1/01_HTML/01_text_editors/text_editors.rst

+.. _text_editors:

 Text Editors
 ============

 We will be using a **text editor** in class.
-A text editor is like a word processor, in that you can use it to type things up.
-But a text editor doesn't have features to center text, bold text, or do anything with style.
+A text editor is like a word processor, but with no options for styling text.
+There's no ability center, bold, change font size, or anything else.
 What you type into a text editor is just that -- text.

-Text editors create text files.
-These are files that just have the letters you type in.
-Nothing else.
+The files it saves are **text files** that just have the letters you type in.

 These text files will make up our web sites.
 Therefore we need to pick a text editor.
 There are two main varieties of text editors.
-Regular "text editors" and "Integrated Development Environments."
-(IDE for short.)
-An IDE is a text editor with a lot of built-in tools to help development.
+Regular text editors and **Integrated Development Environments (IDE)** An IDE is a text editor with a lot of built-in tools to help development.

 There is a lot of gray area around what is a text editor vs. what is an IDE.